freedomofpress/securedrop-protocol/docs/protocol.md

 This `info` parameter MUST NOT be transmitted with the ciphertext by the underlying AEAD, since it contains cleartext public keys, which are identifying; comformant implementations of HPKE pass the `info` parameter to the KeySchedule but do not transmit it with the ciphertext.
 The recipient MUST locally reconstruct the `info` parameter based on the information in the PKE ciphertext and their knowledge of their own $fetch$ key, and supply the reconstructed `info` parameter to successfully decrypt the message.

-Note: An alternate "dead drop" protocol implementation MAY omit the sender's $fetch$ and $PKE$ keys from the plaintext message, offering improved deniability (no possibility for pending ciphertexts) but forgoing the sender's ability to receive replies.
+_One-time drop mode extension_: An extension implementation MAY omit the sender's $fetch$ and $PKE$ keys from the plaintext message, offering improved deniability (no possibility for pending ciphertexts) but forgoing the sender's ability to receive replies.

 **Metadata Ciphertext (SD-PKE Ciphertext).** Because decrypting the SD-APKE ciphertext requires the recipient to know the sender's long-term APKE public key, an SD-PKE ciphertext (metadata ciphertext) delivers this SD-APKE public key, encrypted to the recipient's $PKE$ key, thus keeping the sender's identity hidden from the server, as described in HPKE's metadata protection guidance ([RFC 9180 §9.9]).